how to smoke weed

 What is a Joint?

-A joint is like a rolled cigarette only filled with cannabis flower rather than tobacco.
+A joint is like a rolled cigarette only it’s filled with cannabis flower rather than tobacco.
 You use a small piece of rolling paper and roll it with ground up marijuana.
-You’ll want to keep the paper slightly folded like a taco and keep a finger inside as you fill it.

 Filters can be made with cardboard or thick paper folded accordion style.
 There are also pre-made filters and reusable glass mouth pieces that can be used for making joints.